slothkong/cicd-python-demo/README.md

-# cicd-python-demo
+# CI/CD Python Demo
-A continues integration and continous development python demo project.
+A continues integration and continous delivery demo repository for python-base services.